 A lonely story of self-discovery

-Naomi Patterson, an actively transitioning trans-feminine person, shares her experience growing up in an unsupportive, emotionally abusive environment.
+Naomi Patterson, an actively transitioning trans-woman, shares her experience growing up in an unsupportive, emotionally abusive environment.

 “I didn’t know that anything was different about me and, as a 5-year-old, I had no concept of gender.
 I was watching a Canadian kid’s cartoon called Cybersix which has a main character who disguised themselves as a male school teacher during the day and then at night they were a leather-clad crime-fighting vigilante female.
 I loved the show, but when a family member I looked up to commented on the show being weird because of this gender-bending character, my brain categorized this as bad.”